William B. Rochester

-William Beatty Rochester (January 29, 1789 Hagerstown, Washington County, Maryland – June 14, 1838) was an American lawyer and politician from New York.
+William Beatty Rochester (January 29, 1789 Hagerstown, Maryland – June 14, 1838) was an American lawyer and politician from New York.

 Early life

 Rochester was the first child of Col. Nathaniel Rochester (1752–1831), founder of the City of Rochester, New York, and Sophia (née Beatty) Rochester (1768–1845).
 Mayor Thomas H. Rochester was his brother.

 He attended the public schools and graduated from Charlotte Hall Military Academy.

 Career

 During the War of 1812, Rochester was an aide-de-camp to Gen. George McClure.
 After the war, he studied law with his uncle Judge Adam Beatty and with Henry Clay, was admitted to the bar, and began practice in Bath, New York.
 Later, he removed to Angelica, New York.

 Rochester was a member of the New York State Assembly (Allegany and Steuben Co.) in 1816-17 and 1818.
 Rochester was a presidential elector in 1820, voting for James Monroe and Daniel D. Tompkins.

 Rochester was elected as a Democratic-Republican to the 17th, and re-elected as a Crawford Democratic-Republican to the 18th United States Congress, holding office from December 3, 1821, until 1823.
 He was appointed as Judge of the Eight Circuit Court on April 21, 1823, and resigned from the House of Representatives.
 He resigned from the bench to run on the Bucktails ticket for Governor of New York in 1826, but was narrowly defeated by DeWitt Clinton.

 He was Secretary to the Special Envoy Extraordinary and Minister Plenipotentiary to Colombia in 1826, and Chargé d'affaires to Central America in 1827–28.
 He was appointed Chargé d'Affaires of Guatemala on March 3, 1827, and was commissioned to the Republic of Central America.
 He reached Central America, but returned to the United States without presenting credentials.